az-digital/arizona-bootstrap/site/docs/2.0/components/arizona-header.md

 toc: true
 ---

+## Wordmark header
-The University of Arizona wordmark header is to be used on all subdomains of arizona.edu.
+The header is to be used on all subdomains of arizona.edu.
 Extending the header to save room on your site, especially in mobile, with nav and search buttons is supported as shown below.

+### This header should only be used when near a Block "A" logo.

 <header class="bg-red arizona-header" id="header_arizona">
   <section class="container l-container">